linusphan/ruby-patterns/README.md

 # About

-This repository is a collection of any type of JavaScript code patterns that I encounter for quick and easy reference.
-Code also includes patterns for frameworks such as Rails.
+This repository is a collection of patterns or random code in Ruby that I encounter.
+This is for quick/easy reference and/or practice/keeping sharp on my Ruby skills.
+Repo may contain Rails or other framework/library code.